Our Bodywork Treatments

-Meridian Massage offers Advanced Clinical Massage and Bodywork treatments as well as Holistic massage, Swedish massage, Deep tissue massage, Sports massage, Hammer Therapy, IASTM, GuaSha, Aromatherapy massage, Reflexology/ Foot massage, CBD Oil massage in Southampton & Hampshire
+Meridian Massage offers a fusion style of Eastern-Western Advanced Clinical Massage and Bodywork treatments paired with Osteopathic/Chiropractic Spinal Adjustments.
+Holistic massage, Swedish massage, Deep tissue massage, Sports massage, Hammer Therapy, IASTM, GuaSha, Remedial Soft Tissue Therapy, Aromatherapy massage, Reflexology/ Foot massage in Southampton & Hampshire

-Looking for Corporate Massage Packages?
-Kindly contact us for a brochure and quote.
+Looking for Corporate Wellness Packages?
+Kindly contact us for a brochure and quote for your team.

 Deep Tissue Massage